loosenthedark/going-for-gold/README.md

 ['Trigger 'resize' event on component?'](https://stackoverflow.com/questions/37775020/trigger-resize-event-on-component) (Stack Overflow) led me to...

 ...[react-resize-detector](https://www.npmjs.com/package/react-resize-detector): _"Handle element resizes like it's 2021!"_ was imported and used to check for the search input box changing size in order to dismiss the error message when it's not required | [live demo](http://maslianok.github.io/react-resize-detector/)

-The official Tokyo 2020 font was developed by [Morisawa](https://olympics.com/tokyo-2020/en/news/morisawa-official-font-tokyo-2020), a Japanese type foundry, and appears to be unavailable for public use.
-After a bit of digging, I therefore decided to use the [Freeroad Regular font](https://webfonts.ffonts.net/Freeroad-Regular.font), which is a close approximation of the ["industrial `sans serif`"](https://fontmeme.com/images/TOKYO-2020-NEW.gif) seen in the Games' [(redesigned)](https://www.theguardian.com/sport/2016/apr/25/tokyo-2020-organisers-unveil-new-logo-olympic-plagiarism-allegations) [logo](https://fontmeme.com/images/TOKYO-2020-NEW.gif), for all primary headings across the site.
-To complement this, I chose [Raleway](https://fonts.google.com/specimen/Raleway?query=raleway), a popular `sans serif` font available via Google Fonts, as the default `body` font.

 ## Features